VarshithaCVasireddy/Redacted_Names_Predictor/README.md

 - I didn't use the validation data.
 - The predicted names are not accurate.
 - A sentence has to be given for sure as an input parameter in order to get the name prediction as output.
+- Sometimes the code is failing for MLPClassifier model so I also wrote code with RandomForestClassifier, if one is not working please comment it and uncomment the commented code to make it work

 ## **Steps to Run project1**